MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 `initialState` object in your component.

 Since your dapp already uses `eth_requestAccounts` to determine the accounts, you need to add a dependent call to `eth_getBalance` once you have that account information.

 Finally, you need to parse the returned value of the balance and format it into a human-readable string.

-You'll create a function called `formatBalance` as well.
+You'll also create a function called `formatBalance`.

 Update `src/App.tsx` to the following: